danielaparker/JsonCons.Net/doc_source/articles/JsonPath/Selectors.md

 [Union selector](#Selector9)
 [Filter selector](#Selector10)

-The list of selectors is applied to a JSON value to produce a result set of selected items.
+When executing a JSONPath query against a JSON value, the list of selectors is applied to the value to produce a result set of selected items.
 This works as follows:

 - Provide the value to the selector at the head of the list
 - This selector will select zero or more items from the provided value,